amberpande/retail_data_pipeline/README.md

 ### Setup and Installation

 1. Install Docker Desktop
-2. unzip sales-etl-pipeline
+2. Clone the repository: `git clone https://github.com/amberpande/retail_data_pipeline.git`
-3. cd sales-etl-pipeline
+3. cd retail_data_pipeline
 4. Create a free AWS account -> create a S3 bucket with Https access -> create `data` folder and updload the csv data file the datasource
 5. Create a free Snowflake account

-Replace the placeholder with your credentials in `scripts/config.py`.
+Replace the placeholders with your credentials in `scripts/config.py`.

 ## Running the Pipeline